- Published on

 If you can influence even just one other person to give when they otherwise wouldn’t have, you could essentially be doubling your own donation.

-Founders Pledge helps you talk about your giving in a cool way, because:
+Founders Pledge helps you talk about your giving in a non-cringe way, because:

 If you still feel weird celebrating your own pledge, it’s definitely not weird for us to.
 Your participation is valuable to us!
 Just by being able to reference your name, we can reach people who respect and admire you, and ultimately do more to help the world’s most important causes.
 (If you’re still not convinced, opt out: we’re happy to keep your pledge anonymous)